tomit4/web_dev_simplified_react_hooks/README.md

 - [ ] New React Hook Breaks ALl The Rules
 - [ ] New React Hook Changes How You Use Forms
 - [ ] I Cannot Believe They Made A Hook For This

+**HELPFUL NOTES**:

+- Using 'rfc' will create a react component on the fly via the LSP.